 - Hire and train appropriate personnel or professionals sufficient to manage the complexity, timing, and ever changing nature of our business and financial reporting requirements. - Retain and evaluate the qualifications and performance of experts who are engaged to assist in the evaluation and adoption of accounting and tax matters where appropriate.
-During the six months ended June 30, 2018 the Company retained an accounting firm to assist with state income tax compliance requirements. - Ensure controls are properly designed and documented to address risks and train key process owners and other relevant personnel to perform timely reconciliations with appropriate documentation and review procedures.
-The Company has retained outside advisors to assist in the documentation of controls and account reconciliation processes.
+The Company has retained an accounting firm to advise with state income tax compliance requirements. - Ensure controls are properly designed and documented to address risks and train key process owners and other relevant personnel to perform timely reconciliations with appropriate documentation and review procedures.
+The Company has retained outside advisors to assist in the documentation of controls and account reconciliation processes and has implemented enhanced procedures related to the review and documentation of account analysis.
+The Company is currently testing the performance of these procedures with its outside advisors.